vipin-banka/hunk-catalog/README.md

 }
 ```
 **notes**
-* In EntityMappings section add all entity mapper types.
-Each entry must have a unique key.
+* In ItemVariationMappings section add item variant mapper types.
-* In EntityComponentMappings section add all entity component mapper types.
+* In ItemVariationComponentMappings section add all item variant component mapper types.
 Each entry must have a unique key.
 * Attach this policy set with commerce environment.

 #### 2.7 How to test?